nla-group/fABBA/README.md

 ## Experiment

-This repository named "experiments" contains all code required to reproduce the experiments in the manuscript "An efficient aggregation method for the symbolic representation of temporal data".
+The folder named "experiments" contains all code required to reproduce the experiments in the manuscript "An efficient aggregation method for the symbolic representation of temporal data".

 #### Overview and dependencies

-The "experiments" folder is self-contained, covering all scripts to reproduce the experimental data except UCRArchive2018 in the paper.
+The "experiments" folder is self-contained, covering all scripts to reproduce the experimental data except UCRArchive2018 datasets in the paper.

 The UCRArchive2018 datasets can be downloaded from [UCR Time Series Classification Archive](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/).